polterguy/phosphorusfive-dox/chapter-11.md

   return:42
 ```

-Whether or not this is a smart thing to do though, is probably *"debatable"*, to use gentle words.
+Whether or not this is a smart thing to do though, is probably *"debatable"*, to say the least.
 I often find myself encouraging others to use some sort of intelligent namespacing convention.
 Often this should be as unique as possible, to make sure your Active Events does not clash with Active Events created by others.

 By carefully choosing a unique namespace for your Active Events, you make sure your code works, an often times even collaborates, side by side other people's code.
 My convention here is to encourage others to using their company name, or some other *very unique piece of string*, as the first parts of your Active Events, for then to add the application name as the second - Then at the end, provide the actual name for your Active Event, providing some meaningful clue about what your Active Event actually does.